LoveRetro/nextui-docs/docs/development/build.md

 It is strongly advised that you build NextUI via Docker instead of using a direct build.
 By using Docker, you significantly reduce the number of differences between your system and the system that developers are building on which reduces issues where the system builds fine for one person while failing for another.
+If you need any help, please use this setup - otherwise you are on your own.

 ## System requirements
 - Linux Operating System capable of running docker